Ewooral/ai-agent-idea-incubator/README.md

-# AI Safety Idea Incubator: A Tool for Accelerated Research
+# Idea Incubator: A Tool for Accelerated Research

 ## Abstract